 When I was asked to write for My Yoga on Gaiam TV, it was thrilling to get a writing assignment that inspired me so much.
 But when I sat down to write, insecurities started taking over: I'm not good enough, Who do I think I am? and the good old, I don't have what it takes.

 Some of these thoughts could come from the repressions of women in the past – what women have gone through, and are still battling in our bodies and consciousness.
-Women have endured so much repression that it is in our DNA, and I have spent a lifetime learning ways to overcome this, to move forward and change the game!
+Women have endured repression since ancient times that it is in our DNA, and I have spent a lifetime learning ways to overcome this, to move forward and change the game!
 I am not blaming men and repression of the past for something that could have been writer's block, and I not an angry feminist either.
 I am an equalist.
 I believe in equality and walking together with men, not in front or behind, but together.

 Yes, I said Goddess, and I don't care if it sounds woo-woo.